Measures

 PCE-PTR 200 penetrometer: software for the PCE-PTR 200.

-Software indicating the time interval in which the device shows and adjusts measurement values.
-Can indicate digitally and with graphic curves.
+Software indicates the time interval in which the device shows and adjusts measurement values.
+It can be indicated digitally and with graphic curves.

 PCE-PTR 200 penetrometer: analogue representation

-Software with the value curves for the penetrometer: Can choose between representation in analogue or digital.
+Software with the value curves for the penetrometer: Can choose between analogue or digital representation.

 PCE-PTR 200 penetrometer: digital representation